adivenxnataly/MiSans/README.md

   - Android 12 (SDK 31)
   - using Roboto for default font:

     ![this is the required to install module (using Roboto font by default)](https://github.com/adivenxnataly/MiSans/blob/main/files/requirements_for_install_module.jpg)

-     If you don't use Roboto-font by default, then the module will not give any effect.
+  If u not use Roboto-font by default, then the module will not give any effect.<br>

- *does not cause softbrick or bootloop.
+ **doesn't cause softbrick or bootloop.**

 #### Tested on (Stock ROM)
   - Android 12 - MIUI 13